The Ranger series has undergone major changes in its second season | The reasons for the easy-to-use characteristics of each model

 "I want to pick up my skis, climb a mountain, and ski in the great outdoors."

-Kuriyama Mirai, who started using the Ranger with the 2021-2022 model, said she felt that way the moment she picked it up.
+Mirai Kuriyama, who started using Ranger skis from the 2021-22 model year, said she felt that way the moment she held them.

 Kuriyama usually bases his skiing at Gala Yuzawa.
 As the area experiences heavy snowfall, the Ranger 102 comes into play when fresh snow piles up.
 His satisfaction with the high performance of the skis, which allow him to ski freely regardless of the quality of the snow or whether it is packed or not, is skyrocketing

 "I was drawn to the Ranger 102 because of its color.
-Just imagining the pink shining against the white snowy mountains made my heart beat faster.
-The color shows up well even in the dark, so I get excited even when I'm skiing.
+Just imagining the pink standing out against the white snow-covered mountains made my heart race.
+The color is vibrant even in low light, so it really gets me excited while skiing.

-The reason it's short at 163cm is because I mainly use it at Gala Yuzawa.
-The snow at Echigo Yuzawa is deep and a little heavy, and there are many short runs.
-To enjoy it all day, I thought that these skis should be able to ski quickly both in deep snow and on the piste, and also be able to enjoy rough runs with well-trodden runs to the fullest.
-I started with the color, then decided on the length and width."
+The reason it's 163cm short is because I mainly use it at Gala Yuzawa.
+The snow at Echigo Yuzawa is deep and a bit heavy.
+Plus, there are many short courses.
+To enjoy myself all day long in those conditions, I thought that these skis would allow me to ski quickly in both deep snow and on-piste, and that I could have the best time on well-trodden, rough slopes.
+I started with the color, and then decided on the length and width."

 "Compared to the racing skis he normally uses, the waist width of the Ranger 102 is 2 to 3 cm wider.
 I asked him about his impressions of this

-"The difference in waist width is huge, but the power of the skis and the feeling of cutting through the snow are unique to Fischer and are very similar.
+"The difference in waist width is quite significant, but the power of the skis and the feeling of cutting through the snow are uniquely Fischer and very similar.

-The waist width is wider than the skis I normally ride, so it feels like the skis are floating and moving with my body.
-Another feature is that the skis move vertically, which gives you an exhilarating feeling.
+Because the waist width is wider than the skis I usually ride, it feels like the skis are floating and moving together with my body.
+Another characteristic is the exhilarating feeling you get from the skis gliding vertically.

-But both have a sense of stability and a solid footing.
-They have excellent balance and are skis that suit each situation.
-It's fun to rediscover how easy it is to ski by changing skis to suit the snow conditions and situation."
+conditions, such as when carving on hard-packed slopes or in deep powder.
+However, both offer stability and a solid footing.
+They have excellent balance and are skis suited to each situation.
+It's also interesting to rediscover how easy it is to ski by changing skis to suit the snow conditions and situation."

 Having broadened his enjoyment of skiing, Kuriyama says that for the past two years he has been heading to Mt.
 Tateyama every spring.
 Carrying his skis for long periods of time, walking with skins on, and skiing freely down natural slopes feels completely different from skiing at a ski resort, and is refreshing and comfortable.
 In an unmanaged mountain, you have to think for yourself about which slope to ski, what route to take to get there, the line to ski, how fast to go, what to do if there is a risk, and so on.
 It gives a sense of accomplishment that is on a different level to skiing at a ski resort